rehabayman/tech-tips-and-resources/remarks.md

     1. Static: to create a class's variable or method
     2. Abstract:
         - Classes: If it is declared as abstract then the sole purpose is for the class to be extended.
 A class cannot be final and abstract at the same time.
         - Methods: An abstract method is a method declared without any implementation.
-The methods body (implementation) is provided by the subclass.
 Abstract methods can never be final or strict.
     3. Final:
         - Variables: can be explicitly initialized only once.
-A reference variable declared final can never be reassigned to refer to an different object; used with static to make a class's constant.
+Used with static to make a class's constant.
     4. Synchronized: used to indicate that a method can be accessed by only one thread at a time
     5. Volatile:
         - The volatile modifier is used to let the JVM know that a thread accessing the variable must always merge its own private copy of the variable with the master copy in the memory.
         - Accessing a volatile variable synchronizes all the cached copied of the variables in the main memory.
 Volatile can only be applied to instance variables, which are of type object or private.
 A volatile object reference can be null.
 6. To convert a List to Set while maintaining order use LinkedHashSet as

     <em>it maintains a doubly-linked list running through all of its entries.
-This linked list defines the iteration ordering, which is the order in which elements were inserted into the set (insertion-order).
+This linked list defines the iteration ordering, which is the insertion-order.
 Note that insertion order is not affected if an element is re-inserted into the set.
 (An element e is reinserted into a set s if s.add(e) is invoked when s.contains(e) would return true immediately prior to the invocation.)</em>
 [reference](https://stackoverflow.com/a/20095304)

 7. Diff between @Autowired and @Qualifier